Israel says it rescued four hostages alive from Gaza

 The Israel Defense Forces (IDF) said on Saturday that it had rescued four Israeli hostages in a "complex special daytime operation" in Nuseirat, a refugee camp in the central Gaza Strip.

-They were kidnapped by the Palestinian Islamist Hamas terrorist organization from the Nova music festival in southern Israel on October 7, the IDF said.
+The three men and one woman were kidnapped by the Palestinian Hamas terrorist organization from the Nova music festival in southern Israel on October 7, the IDF said.

+"We are overjoyed to have you back home," Israel Defence Minister Yoav Gallant said, according to his office.
+He spoke of a "heroic operation."

-The IDF, together with the Israeli Security Agency (ISA) and the Yamam police counter-terrorism unit, carried out the operation on Saturday morning, the IDF said.
+The IDF, together with the Israeli Security Agency and the Yamam police counter-terrorism unit, carried out the operation involving hundreds of troops on Saturday morning, the IDF said.

+They were freed from two different locations in the centre of Nuseirat.

+The army had previously announced that it was attacking terrorist infrastructure in the area.

-The four are in "good medical condition" and were taken to the "Sheba" Tel-Hashomer Medican Center for further medical evaluations.
+The four are in "good medical condition" and were taken to the "Sheba" Tel-Hashomer Medical Center for further medical evaluations.

 The IDF said it will continue to make every effort to bring the hostages home.